paulbjensen/paulbjensen/posts/2012_07_11_thoughts-on-rails-node-and-the-web-apps-of-today.md

 When I think of Ruby and Rails' performance, I think of Ilya Grigorik.

-On his [blog](http://igvita.com), Ilya wrote (and continues to write) a string of fantastic posts about improving the speed and performance of web applications, and he noticed that [Rails was not the fastest tool out of the box](http://www.igvita.com/2010/06/07/rails-performance-needs-an-overhaul/).
+On his [blog](http://igvita.com), Ilya wrote (and continues to write) a string of fantastic posts about improving the speed and performance of web applications, and he noted that [Rails was not the fastest tool out of the box](http://www.igvita.com/2010/06/07/rails-performance-needs-an-overhaul/).

 In my opinion, he hit the nail on the head: (from the link above):